-Seattle Shuttle Blog is written by transportation professionals who have personally handled SeaTac Airport pickups, Seattle cruise terminal transfers (Pier 66 & Pier 91), corporate executive rides, and group event logistics since 2009.
-Every guide answers the real questions travelers ask — how early to book, which terminal to use, how much it costs, and what to do when flights are delayed.
+Seattle Shuttle Blog is written by transportation professionals who have personally handled SeaTac Airport pickups, Seattle cruise terminal transfers (Pier 66 & Pier 91), corporate transportation programs, and group event logistics since 2009.
+Every guide answers the real questions our riders actually ask — how early to book, which terminal to use, how much it costs, and what to do when flights are delayed.
 No filler.
 No guesswork.
 Just field-tested Seattle transportation advice.

 This blog isn’t written by travel bloggers or content writers guessing how Seattle transportation works.
-It’s built by the operations, dispatch, and customer service teams behind Seattle Shuttle—professionals who coordinate airport pickups, cruise transfers, corporate travel, and large group transportation across the Puget Sound every single day.
+It’s built by the operations, dispatch, and customer service teams behind Seattle Shuttle — professionals who coordinate airport pickups, cruise transfers, corporate travel, and large group transportation across the Puget Sound region every single day.

-With over 15 years of on-the-ground experience serving SeaTac Airport, downtown Seattle, cruise terminals at Pier 66 and Pier 91, and major business districts like South Lake Union and Bellevue, we’ve seen what actually causes delays, confusion, and missed connections—and what prevents them.
+With over 15 years of on-the-ground experience serving SeaTac Airport, downtown Seattle, cruise terminals at Pier 66 and Pier 91, and major business corridors including South Lake Union, Bellevue, and Redmond, we’ve seen what actually causes delays, confusion, and missed connections — and what prevents them.

 The articles here are based on real dispatch scenarios, seasonal traffic patterns, flight delay trends, venue access logistics, and passenger needs.
 Whether you’re planning an early-morning airport pickup, coordinating transportation for a corporate team, organizing wedding shuttles, or traveling during peak holiday seasons, our goal is simple: help you make smarter transportation decisions before the ride ever begins.